bparanj/crystal/electronics/zettel/voltage.md

 1. What is Voltage?

-   - Question: What does voltage represent in an electrical circuit?
+   -  What does voltage represent in an electrical circuit?
-   - Atomic Idea: Voltage measures the potential difference between two points in a circuit.
+   -  Voltage measures the potential difference between two points in a circuit.
 This potential difference indicates how much work one must perform to move a charge from one point to another.
-   - Analogy: Imagine voltage as water pressure in a pipe.
+   -  Imagine voltage as water pressure in a pipe.
 The higher the pressure (voltage), the more forcefully water (or electrons) moves through the pipe.
    - Example: In a simple flashlight circuit, the battery provides 1.5V.
 This means the battery creates a potential difference of 1.5 volts, pushing electrons through the bulb and causing it to light up.

 2. How does Voltage Relate to Energy and Charge?

-   - Question: How does voltage relate to energy and charge in a circuit?
+   -  How does voltage relate to energy and charge in a circuit?
-   - Atomic Idea: Voltage quantifies the amount of electrical potential energy per unit charge.
+   -  Voltage quantifies the amount of electrical potential energy per unit charge.
 Mathematically, $V = \frac{E}{Q}$, where $V$ represents voltage, $E$ represents electrical potential energy in joules, and $Q$ represents charge in coulombs.
-   - Analogy: Think of voltage as the height from which water falls.
+   -  Think of voltage as the height from which water falls.
 The greater the height (voltage), the more energy the water (or charge) gains as it falls.
    - Example: If 2 joules of energy move through a circuit and 1 coulomb of charge passes, the voltage across the circuit is $V = \frac{2 \, \text{J}}{1 \, \text{C}} = 2 \, \text{V}$.

 3. How does Voltage Drive Current?

-   - Question: What role does voltage play in driving electrical current?
+   -  What role does voltage play in driving electrical current?
-   - Atomic Idea: Voltage creates the "push" that moves electrons, resulting in current flow.
+   -  Voltage creates the "push" that moves electrons, resulting in current flow.
 According to Ohm's Law, $V = IR$, where $V$ is voltage, $I$ is current, and $R$ is resistance.
-   - Analogy: Voltage acts like a water pump pushing water through a hose.
+   -  Voltage acts like a water pump pushing water through a hose.
 The higher the pressure (voltage), the faster the water flows (current), assuming the hose (resistance) stays the same.
    - Example: In a circuit with a resistance of 10 ohms and a voltage of 5V, the current is $I = \frac{V}{R} = \frac{5 \, \text{V}}{10 \, \Omega} = 0.5 \, \text{A}$.

 4. What are the Types of Voltage?

-   - Question: What are the two primary types of voltage?
+   -  What are the two primary types of voltage?
-   - Atomic Idea: The two primary types of voltage are Direct Current (DC) voltage and Alternating Current (AC) voltage.
+   -  The two primary types of voltage are Direct Current (DC) voltage and Alternating Current (AC) voltage.
 DC voltage maintains a constant polarity, while AC voltage periodically reverses its direction.
-   - Analogy: DC voltage can be compared to a steady river flowing in one direction, whereas AC voltage is like the ocean tide, which moves back and forth.
+   -  DC voltage can be compared to a steady river flowing in one direction, whereas AC voltage is like the ocean tide, which moves back and forth.
    - Example: A battery provides DC voltage, while a household electrical outlet supplies AC voltage.

 5. How does Voltage Affect Power?

-   - Question: How does voltage affect the power in a circuit?
+   -  How does voltage affect the power in a circuit?
-   - Atomic Idea: Power, the rate of energy transfer, depends on both voltage and current.
+   -  Power, the rate of energy transfer, depends on both voltage and current.
 Mathematically, $P = VI$, where $P$ represents power in watts, $V$ represents voltage in volts, and $I$ represents current in amperes.
-   - Analogy: Imagine voltage as the pressure of water in a hose and current as the flow of water.
+   -  Imagine voltage as the pressure of water in a hose and current as the flow of water.
 Power would then be the amount of water pushed through the hose every second.
    - Example: In a circuit with a 10V source and a current of 2A, the power is $P = 10 \, \text{V} \times 2 \, \text{A} = 20 \, \text{W}$.

 ---